 Jersey is one of Europe’s hidden gems.
 Nestled close to the French coast but part of the British Isles, this idyllic island is the perfect peaceful retreat.
 Adventures both on land and sea lend Jersey a unique charm and appease every type of traveller.
+Not sure how many days you need to spend in Jersey?
+We'd recommend between a long weekend and a seven-night stay, depending on how much time you'd like to save for relaxing between your activities.

 It’s easy to spend your days blowing the cobwebs away with bracing coastal walks along the paths that hug the island’s shores.
 But if you’re after a specific set of things to do in Jersey, we’ve compiled eight of the best attractions not to miss on a getaway here.